🔍 How to Screen Tenants

 📌 Should I screen on a first-come, first-served basis?

-Many landlords and Fair Housing attorneys recommend processing applications in the order received to avoid discrimination claims.
-This means the first qualified applicant gets the unit.
-However, you can collect multiple applications before screening any of them, then screen in order.
-Whatever system you use, apply it consistently and document it.
+Many landlords and Fair Housing attorneys recommend processing applications in the order received to avoid discrimination claims — the first qualified applicant gets the unit.
+You can collect multiple applications before screening any of them, then screen in order.
+Whatever system you use, apply it consistently and document it in writing before you start.

 📌 Do I have to accept Section 8 / housing vouchers?

 It depends on your state and city.
-Many jurisdictions now prohibit source of income discrimination, which means you cannot reject an applicant solely because they use a housing voucher.
+Many jurisdictions now prohibit source of income discrimination, meaning you cannot reject an applicant solely because they use a housing voucher.
 California, New York, Washington, and many major cities require acceptance of vouchers.
-Check your state’s screening laws before setting a policy.
+Check your state’s screening laws before setting any policy on vouchers.

-📌 What if an applicant disputes information in their credit or background report?
+📌 What if an applicant disputes information in their report?

 You must tell them which agency provided the report and that they have the right to dispute inaccuracies directly with that agency.
 You are not required to wait for the dispute to resolve before making your decision, but some landlords choose to.
 Document your decision and reasoning regardless of whether you wait.

-Screen every new applicant, every time — even if they come referred by a current tenant you trust.
-References can be biased and people’s financial situations change.
-For existing tenants, you generally cannot pull new reports without their consent unless there is a specific, disclosed purpose.
-Some landlords include lease renewal screening as a condition in their lease agreements.
+Screen every new applicant, every time — even referrals from trusted current tenants.
+References can be biased and financial situations change.
+For existing tenants at renewal, you generally cannot pull new reports without consent unless there is a specific, disclosed purpose.
+Some landlords include renewal screening as a condition in their original lease agreements.

 🚨 The $40 Decision That Saves You $20,000

 Every eviction starts with a tenant who should have been screened out.
-Don’t let the next one be yours.
+Credit, eviction history, criminal background, income verification — one complete report, no monthly fees.

 ⚖️ Legal Disclaimer

 This guide provides general information about tenant screening practices and is not legal advice.
-Landlord-tenant screening laws vary significantly by state and locality and change frequently.
+Screening laws vary significantly by state and locality and change frequently.
 Always consult a qualified attorney to ensure your screening practices comply with all applicable federal, state, and local laws including the FCRA and Fair Housing Act.
-Last updated: .